Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: The Model

 Consider a society consisting of $n$ agents.
 A planner must make a policy decision that affects everyone in society, such as the allocation of scarce resources.
 Each agent has a utility function defined over possible collective decisions.
 Each decision thus maps into a vector of ``utils'' $\vx\in\Re^n$ describing the level of utility achieved by each of the $n$ agents.
-In our triage example from the introduction, the planner's decision to allocate a ventilator to patient 1 maps into the vector $(\gamma L, H)$ while her decision to allocate the ventilator to patient 2 maps into $(L, \gamma H)$.\footnote{In the case of triage, well-being is often measured in survival probabilities or expected lifespans.
-Such objective measures of utility are arguably comparable across agents, and the medical practice of triage is predicated on such comparisons.} For our purposes, however, we abstract away from the details of the planner's decision problem and work directly with the utility vectors induced by possible decisions.
+We treat these utils as interpersonally comparable: implicit in our model is the notion that utility has some objective basis.
+In particular, in medical ethics, utility is often measured in life-years or survival probabilities; and the medical practice of triage is predicated on the comparison of such measures of individual welfare.

+For our purposes, we abstract from the details of the planner's decision problem and work directly with the utility vectors induced by the planner's possible decisions.
 Our model is therefore \df{welfarist.} Our work seeks to rank utility vectors through a social welfare function that captures the desirability of any potential collective decision.
+In the triage application we have discussed in the introduction, the planner's decision to allocate a ventilator to patient 1 maps into the vector $(\gamma L, H)$ while her decision to allocate the ventilator to patient 2 maps into $(L, \gamma H)$.

 The literature on social welfare functions is, of course, vast (a partial exposition may be found in \cite{moulin_book}).
 Two classical examples of social welfare orderings are the utilitarian and Rawlsian orderings.
 The utilitarian ordering ranks $\vx$ over $\vy$ if and only if $\frac{1}{n}\sum_i \vx_i\geq \frac{1}{n}\sum_i \vy_i$, while the Rawlsian ``max-min'' ordering requires that $\min\{\vx_i\}\geq \min\{ \vy_i\}$.
 These two welfare orderings are a special case of weighted utilitarianism, $\sum_i\vpi_i \vx_i$, where $\vpi_i$ is a \df{welfare weight} attached to the utility of agent $i$.
 We assume that $\sum_i\vpi_i=1$.
 These welfare aggregation methods are the subject of very lengthy literatures in ethics and social choice.\footnote{For an axiomatic treatment of these rules, see, for example, \cite{d1977equity} or \cite{harsanyi1955cardinal} (and \cite{zhou1997harsanyi} for a rigorous and very general version of Harsanyi's result).
 Our axiomatization is, however, very different from these.}